1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenkoism.md

 	 - Had half the protein was susceptible to disease and didn't branch under normal growing conditions[^15]
  - Went against the hormonal stimulation of superovulation in sheep[^16] and the english manged to use this successfully[^17].
  - Went against Hybrid corn from inbred lines[^18]
-	 - America soon had 100% hybrid corn[¹9}
+	 - America soon had 100% hybrid corn[^19]
-	 - Around 30-50 billion is the loss of corn from this 20 year campaign.
+	 - Around 30-50 billion is the loss of corn from this 20 year campaign.[^20]
 #### Secondary Effects
  - Cybernetics remained underground until 1955[^5]
  - Declared Einstein relativity theory, Bohr complementary principle and Pauling theory of resonance were declared reactionary[^6]